matrix-org/matrix-spec/content/client-server-api/modules/secrets.md

 Clients must ensure that they only share secrets with other devices that are allowed to see them.
-For example, clients should only share secrets with the user’s own devices that are verified and may prompt the user to confirm sharing the secret.
+For example, clients should only share secrets with the user's own devices that are verified and may prompt the user to confirm sharing the secret.

 ##### Event definitions